- Computers & Software

 SPOJ's sorts their problems by categories such as classical, challenge, partial, and tutorial.
 Within each category, you can select the language of your choice to view the puzzles compatible with your language.

 With a problem-set of over 6600 tasks, written in English, Polish, Portuguese, Vietnamese (and more), accessible 24 hours a day, SPOJ is a place where you can spend some serious time improving your coding skills.
 Like UVa, SPOJ also runs a number of contests!

 While Ruby Quiz was meant for the Ruby programming language, you can, for the most part, use any programming language of your liking.
 Some problems may require some tweaking to work with your programming language, but it's seriously worthwhile.

 Ruby Quiz offers some really in-depth puzzles on real life situations you might run into in your career as a programmer.
-This website became so popular that a book was made, "The Best of Ruby Quiz" which is essentially, as its name suggests, a compendium of the most popular challenges on the Ruby Quiz site.
+This website became so popular that a book was made, "The Best of Ruby Quiz" which is essentially a compendium of the most popular challenges on the Ruby Quiz site.
 Both the book and the website are worth checking out whether or not Ruby is your weapon of choice.